 LOS ANGELES (AP) — Los Angeles Dodgers pitcher Trevor Bauer will miss the rest of the season.

-Major League Baseball and the players’ association extended his administrative leave through the end of the World Series.
+Major League Baseball extended his administrative leave to the end of the World Series by the players’ association.

-Bauer has been on unpaid leave since July 2, when a woman reported that Bauer had choked them.
-She has also been accused of sexual assault on two occasions.
+Bauer has been on unpaid leave since July 2, when a woman reported that Bauer had strangled her.
+She also claimed that she was subject to sexual abuse on two occasions.

-The regular season ends Oct.
-3. In general, the minimum time needed to get pitchers ready for action is three weeks.
+The regular season ends October 3.
+In general, the minimum start-up period for pitchers is three weeks.